canonical/charm-relation-interfaces/interfaces/zookeeper/v0/README.md

 - Is expected to provide the CA chain in the `tls-ca` field of a Juju Secret, whenever the provider has TLS enabled (such as using the [TLS Certificates Operator](https://github.com/canonical/tls-certificates-operator)).
 - Is expected to share the TLS Juju Secret URI through the `secret-tls` field of the databag.
 - If the Requirer asks for additional secrets (via `requested-secrets`, see below) other than those stored in the `user` and `tls` secrets, Provider is expected to define a `secret-extra` field holding the URI of the Juju Secret containing all additional secret fields.
+- If the Requirer both requested the `tls-ca` and provided `secret-mtls`, the Provider should use enable mTLS.

 ### Requirer